Making a Flexible Strandbeest

 Unfortuantely, flexures are significantly more mathematically complex than joints.
 I used Larry Howell’s Compliant Mechanisms almost exclusively, it is comprehensive and very readable.

+Precisely simulating flexures requires you to deal with geometric nonlinearity and maybe material nonlinearity, which can get very complex mathematically.
 Fortunately, you can make a pretty good approximation of a flexure with linear springs and links, called the Pseudo-Rigid-Body Model (PRBM).
 They are explained in Chapter 5 of Compliant Mechanisms.
 The most obvious PRBM is to model a small flexure as a single torsional spring in the middle.
+The concept can also be applied to parallel mechanisms, you can see examples of both below.

 Using FreeCAD to Design Linkages